Krakor92/some-custom-dataviews/jukebox/README.md

 When clicked on, it will create a new `Untitled.md` file at the location specified in the const variable `DEFAULT_SCORE_DIRECTORY`.

 If you already have a file named `Untitled.md` there, it will report an error and do nothing.

+##### Automatic insertion of fields on file creation

+If you have the Metadata plugin installed, file creation using this button will try to automate some field insertion.
+It will only work with classic (string) and link fields.
+Date fields will be ignored.

+So for example if you are inside the page of an artist and try to create a new music, then the `artist` field should have its value set to the artist page you clicked the button from.

+It will append every non present fields at the end of the frontmatter

+Note 1: For reasons I can't explain, I have to wait quite some time (like 3 seconds) before modifying the value of any fields inside a newly created file.
+You can change the name of your file during that time to wait for the automation to occur

+Note 2: This feature won't work if you use the advanced filter option with a custom function

 #### The last cell